attdevsupport/API-Platform/Speech/Java/app1/README.txt

 1. Configuration

   Configuration consists of a few steps necessary to get an application registered on DevConnect with the proper services and endpoints, depending on the type of client-side application (autonomous/non-autonomous).

   To register an application, go to https://devconnect-api.att.com/ and login with your valid username and password.
   Next, choose "My Apps" from the bar at the top of the page and click the "Setup a New Application" button.

   Fill in the form, in particular all fields marked as "required".

+  Be careful while filling in the "OAuth Redirect URL" field.
+It should contain the URL that the oAuth provider will redirect users to when he/she successfully authenticates and authorizes your application.
+For this application, it should point to the oauth.jsp file inside this application folder.
+For example, if running on a local machine in a default Tomcat installation, your OAuth Redirect URL might be http://localhost:8080/SampleApp/oauth.jsp

-  NOTE: You MUST select Speech in the list of services under field 'Services' in order to use this sample application code.
+NOTE: You MUST select SMS in the list of services under field 'Services' in order to use this sample application code.

   Having your application registered, you will get back an important pair of data: an API key and Secret key.
 They are necessary to get your applications working with the AT&T HTML5 APIs.
 See 'Adjusting parameters' below to learn how to use these keys.

   Initially your newly registered application is restricted to the "Sandbox" environment only.
 To move it to production, you may promote it by clicking the "Promote to production" button.
 Notice that you will get a different API key and secret, so these values in your application should be adjusted accordingly.

   Depending on the kind of authentication used, an application may be based on either the Autonomous Client or the Web-Server Client OAuth flow (see https://devconnect-api.att.com/docs/oauth20/autonomous-client-application-oauth-flow or https://devconnect-api.att.com/docs/oauth20/web-server-client-application-oauth-flow respectively).